jammin-max/pandas_challenge/README.md

 Analysis of given data

-Male players make up the majority comming in at 84.03%
+Male players make up the majority of players at 84.03%

-The average total purchase, per person is greater with female players
+The average total purchase (per person) is greater with female players

 The greatest percent of players by age demographic is between 20-24, making up 44.79%